16 Actually Cool Things to Do in Athens, Georgia

 Morton Theatre is a must-have on any Athens to-do list because it’s one of the first and still active vaudeville theatres built, owned, and operated by an African-American in the United States.
 During its prime, its stage was graced by musical acts like Louis Armstrong, Duke Ellington, and Bessie Smith.
 Today it serves as not only a historical landmark, but also a venue for concerts, dance performances, and other community events.
 Check out the events calendar to see who will be performing while you’re in town.

 Some of the fun stuff to do in Athens is related to UGA and well, this is one of those things.
 Riding or walking around town you may start to notice bulldog statues painted with different colors and designs.
 Each one is made of fiberglass and identical in height.
 These pups were first installed by the Athens-Oconee Junior Women's Club in 2003 and have been sites of many selfies since.
 Now it’s your turn to find them all 30 of them, like Pokémon.
 You won’t win a prize or anything, but you will gain the satisfaction of seeing some pretty darn cool pieces of art.

 Bear Hollow Zoo

 Bear Hollow isn’t your typical zoo.
 Many animals housed there are classified as non-releasable, meaning they have encountered physical or behavioral challenges and would be unable to survive by themselves in the wild.
-Some of the animals you’ll see include three American Black Bears, bobcats, a Bald Eagle, and some pretty intense-looking owls.
+Some of the animals you’ll see include American Black Bears, bobcats, a Bald Eagle, and some pretty intense-looking owls.
 Just don’t stare too hard.